-Line Ministries As all ministers are equal, the autonomy of line ministries is substantial.
-The Score: 3 As all ministers are equal, the autonomy of line ministries is substantial.
+Line Ministries Score: 3 As all ministers are equal, the autonomy of line ministries is substantial.
 The chancellor cannot determine the outlines of government policy and does not have to be involved in the drafting of legislation.
 Normally, however, proposals are coordinated by the prime minister's office.
 Formally, the Federal Ministry of Finance can offer its opinion as to whether a proposal fits into the government's overall budget policy, even if such consultation is not required.
 The Ministry of Finance thus has a kind of cross-cutting power.